Find out more about your health here from our health professionals!

 References

-There is certain habit that should be cultivated if you are experiencing poor sleeping habit before you opt to take medication or any remedies.
-You should consider practicing good sleeping hygiene such as go to bed at the same time every night and be consistent with it.
-Make sure the bedroom is quiet, dark, relaxing and at a comfortable temperature.
-Remove electronic devices, such as TVs, computers, and smartphone, from the bedroom.
-Avoid large heavy meals, caffeine, and alcohol before bedtime, regularly exercise during the day is able to make one fall asleep easily at night.
+There are certain habits that should be cultivated if you are experiencing poor sleeping habits before you opt to take medication or any remedies.
+You should consider practising good sleeping hygiene, such as going to bed at the same time every night and being consistent with it.
+Make sure the bedroom is quiet, dark, relaxing, and at a comfortable temperature.
+Remove electronic devices, such as TVs, computers, and smartphones, from the bedroom.
+Avoid large, heavy meals, caffeine, and alcohol before bedtime.
+Regular exercise during the day is able to make one fall asleep easily at night.

-How can all these habits help in getting good quality sleep?
+How can all these habits help you get good-quality sleep?
 (3)

-The behavior during the day and before bedtime have a major impact on sleep.
+Behaviour during the day and before bedtime has a major impact on sleep.
 Either it can promote healthy sleep or contribute to sleeplessness.

-The daily routines include what we consume, the medication that we take, how we schedule our days and how do we spend our evening can significantly affect the quality of sleep.
-Sometimes, for a person who is experiencing trouble sleeping, it takes only slight adjustment in their daily routines, or in some cases they are require to write a two weeks diary to help them to understand their routines that affect their sleep quality.
+The daily routines that include what we consume, the medication that we take, how we schedule our days, and how we spend our evenings can significantly affect the quality of sleep.
+Sometimes, for a person who is experiencing trouble sleeping, it takes only a slight adjustment in their daily routines, or in some cases, they are required to write a two-week diary to help them understand their routines that affect their sleep quality.

-Insufficient sleep has major health consequences in adults, adolescents, and young children.
-Strong evidence exists that adult who have insufficient sleep has develop numerous health complications including incidence of chronic disease.
-Those who have short sleep duration, that is less than 7 hours per night and have poor sleep quality are associated with cardiovascular morbidity and metabolic disorders such as glucose intolerance, which also will lead to obesity, diabetes, heart disease, and hypertension.
-Individuals who experience shorter sleep duration are at 1.48 times greater risk of developing and dying of coronary heart disease than those who have sufficient sleep and 1.15 times more likely to have a stroke.
+Insufficient sleep has major health consequences for adults, adolescents, and young children.
+Strong evidence found that adults who have insufficient sleep develop numerous health complications, including an increased incidence of chronic disease.
+Those who have short sleep duration (less than 7 hours per night) and poor sleep quality are associated with cardiovascular morbidity and metabolic disorders such as glucose intolerance, which will also lead to obesity, diabetes, heart disease, and hypertension.
+Individuals who experience shorter sleep duration are at 1.48 times greater risk of developing and dying of coronary heart disease than those who have sufficient sleep, and they are 1.15 times more likely to have a stroke.

-When it comes to children, those who experiencing shorter sleep duration are more likely to become obese than those who do not.
-Insufficient sleep also affects immunologic function and development of mood disorders and is associated with depression; deficits in cognition, memory, and learning; and reduced quality of life.
+When it comes to children, those who experience shorter sleep durations are more likely to become obese than those who do not.
+Insufficient sleep also affects immunologic function and the development of mood disorders and is associated with depression, deficits in cognition, memory, and learning, and reduced quality of life.

-One major consequence of insufficient sleep is daytime sleepiness, which reduces alertness and causes slow reaction time, leading to occupational and medical errors, workplace injuries, impaired driving, and motor vehicle accidents.
-In 2009, almost 5% of adults in 12 United States reported that during the previous 30 days they had nodded off or fallen asleep driving.
+One major consequence of insufficient sleep is daytime sleepiness, which reduces alertness and causes slow reaction times, leading to occupational and medical errors, workplace injuries, impaired driving, and motor vehicle accidents.
+In 2009, almost 5% of adults in 12 states reported that during the previous 30 days they had nodded off or fallen asleep while driving.
 In 2005, drowsy driving contributed to 100,000 motor vehicle accidents and 15,000 deaths.

-As medical practitioners be it doctors, nurses, pharmacist, nutritionist, etc one must consider the sleeping factor in advising for lifestyle modification.
-One must as well ensure that patient or customers is well informed regarding medication or supplement that they are taking which will induce symptoms that hinder them from sleeping such as tachycardia (irregular heart zate) etc thus they need to adjust the timing for medication consumption, sleeping time and daily activities.
-One must as well consider sleep factor in finding diagnosis or underlying cause for one’s health condition.
+As medical practitioners such as doctors, nurses, pharmacists, nutritionists, etc., one must consider the sleeping factor when advising lifestyle modification.
+One must also ensure that patients or customers are well informed regarding the medication or supplement that they are taking, which will induce symptoms that hinder them from sleeping, such as tachycardia (irregular heart rate), etc. Thus, they need to adjust the timing of medication consumption, sleeping time, and daily activities.
+One must also consider the sleep factor in finding the diagnosis or underlying cause of one’s health condition.

-At this point, public as well must be reminded that sleep is a very essential factor in maintaining health especially for disease like hypertension.
-Thera are various factors that can hinder sleep or can cause trouble sleeping thus adjustment in the lifestyle sometimes need to be made for the improvement of life quality.
+At this point, the public must be reminded that sleep is an essential factor in maintaining health, especially for diseases like hypertension.
+There are various factors that can hinder sleep or cause trouble sleeping, so adjustments in lifestyle sometimes need to be made for the improvement of life quality.

 References

-Sleep is always less likely linked with chronic diseases, since many people think that it is something that is not related.
-However, sleep disturbance might cause by symptoms of chronic diseases or the other way round, where, sleep disorder can eventually lead to chronic diseases.
-That is to describe on how tight the cycle between sleep and chronic diseases (1).
+Sleep is always less likely to be linked with chronic diseases, since many people think that it is something that is not related.
+However, sleep disturbance might be caused by symptoms of chronic diseases, or the other way around, where sleep disorders can eventually lead to chronic diseases.
+That is to describe how tight the cycle is between sleep and chronic diseases (1).

-Chronic disease is the kind of disease that last for long time such as Diabetes and Cardiovascular diseases.
-It usually cannot be cured thus need to manage (1,2).
+Chronic disease is the kind of disease that lasts for a long time, such as Diabetes and Cardiovascular diseases.
+It usually cannot be cured, so it needs to be managed (1, 2).

 Sleep, diabetes, obesity, and cardiovascular diseases.

 Diabetes and sleep problems often go hand in hand.
-Diabetes can cause sleep loss, not sleeping well can cause diabetes due to frequently eating at night which will then lead to obesity and various underlying factors (3,4).
+Diabetes can cause sleep loss, and not sleeping well can cause diabetes due to frequently eating at night, which will then lead to obesity and various underlying factors (3, 4).

-Individuals with diabetes who experiencing spike up of blood sugar, will not have good quality sleep since, the kidney is trying hard to excrete the sugar by urinating, so individuals with spike up blood sugar level, usually will experience getting up and going to the bathroom all night long (3,4).
-Thus, the only solution to this is, to control blood glucose level, eat well during the day and you will eventually experience a good night sleep at night.
+Individuals with diabetes who experience a spike in blood sugar will not have good quality sleep since the kidney is trying hard to excrete the sugar by urinating, so individuals with a spike in blood sugar level will usually experience getting up and going to the toilet all night long (3, 4).
+Thus, the only solution to this is to control blood glucose levels, eat well during the day, and eventually experience a good sleep at night.

-Touching on the not sleeping well can cause diabetes due to frequently eating at night, this is due to finding of the study confirming that, people who get less sleep tend to be heavier than those who sleep well, since being overweight is the risk factor for the development of diabetes (3,4).
+Touching on the fact that not sleeping well can cause diabetes due to frequently eating at night, one study, found that people who get less sleep tend to be heavier than those who sleep well, since being overweight is a risk factor for the development of diabetes (3, 4).

-Obese individuals also experiencing sleep apnoea, a condition of sleep disorder which indicated by loud snoring and paused breathing when you sleep.
-The culprit behind this may be the weight gained, which cause fat to deposit around the upper airway that obstruct breathing (3,4).
+Obese individuals also experience sleep apnea, a condition of sleep disorder indicated by loud snoring and paused breathing when you sleep.
+The culprit behind this may be the weight gain, which causes fat to deposit around the upper airway and obstruct breathing (3, 4).

-There are many effective treatments for sleep apnoea.
-These include lifestyle changes such as weight loss for mild cases and devices to open-up blocked airways for more significant cases (3,4).
+There are many effective treatments for sleep apnea.
+These include lifestyle changes such as weight loss for mild cases and devices to open-up blocked airways for more significant cases (3, 4).

-As for sleep and cardiovascular diseases when we sleep our blood pressure goes down.
+As for sleep and cardiovascular diseases, when we sleep, our blood pressure goes down.
 This makes our body and mind relax and be calm.
-However, for individuals with sleep problems, their blood pressure level will stay higher in the long time since it does not get the chance to rest down, thus the condition of prolonged high blood pressure can lead to various heart disease problem such as stroke (5).
+However, for individuals with sleep problems, their blood pressure level will stay higher for a long time since it does not get the chance to rest.
+Thus, prolonged high blood pressure can lead to various heart disease problems, such as stroke (5).

 Conclusion

 Sleep is as important as eating.
-It acts as the reset button to the whole-body function.
-It allows body system to realign, grow and slow down before it kick-starts another day.
-Thus, do yourself a favour today by achieving enough quality sleep.
+It acts as the reset button for the whole-body function.
+It allows the body's systems to realign, grow, and slow down before it kicks off another day.
+Thus, do yourself a favour today by getting sufficient quality sleep.

-But, if you already having trouble sleeping, find out ways on improving it either by managing your underlying health condition that hinder you from getting good sleep, or follow some sleeping hygiene technique in order to train you body and mind to fall asleep.
-It is not a one-day job, it requires many days, weeks and perhaps months, but if you are consistent it will surely have a fruitful result.
-Happy sleeping and live your life to the fullest.
+But if you already have trouble sleeping, find out ways to improve it either by managing your underlying health condition that hinders you from getting good sleep or by following some sleeping hygiene techniques in order to train your body and mind to fall asleep.
+It is not a one-day job; it requires many days, weeks, and perhaps months, but if you are consistent, it will surely have a fruitful result.
+Happy sleeping, and live your life to the fullest.

 References

-What is making you stress might not make others stress and vice versa.
-When it comes to stress there are just no standard parameters to measure.
-Since the amount of stress that perceive by individuals differ from one another though it is stemming from the same source of stress (1,2,3).
+What is making you stressed might not make others stressed, and vice versa.
+When it comes to stress, there are just no standard parameters to measure.
+Since the amount of stress that individuals perceive differs from one another, even when it stems from the same source of stress (1, 2, 3).

-Stress induce multiple body reactions, such as in our brain, nervous system, endocrine system (hormone), and immune system.
-Research called it ‘hyperarousal’ where it is a state when our body in the stress state.
-Which in another words our brain perceives the condition as on alert (1,2,4).
+Stress induces multiple body reactions in the brain, nervous system, endocrine system (hormones), and immune system.
+Research named it hyperarousal, which is a state when our body is in a stress state.
+In other words, our brain perceives the condition as being on alert (1, 2, 4).

-The signs of hyperarousal state include you cannot shut down your busy mind.
-Your mind seems to have no shut down button.
-It keeps going over and over your stress, worries, and frustrations contemplating from various angles.
+The signs of a hyperarousal state include the fact that you cannot shut down your busy mind.
+Your mind seems to have no shut-down button.
+It keeps going over and over your stress, worries, and frustrations, which you contemplate from various angles.
 Which is also one of the reasons that hinder you from getting enough quality sleep.
-Secondly, when you are experiencing muscle tense for no reasons.
-It can be aches in areas such as neck, shoulder, or constant headache.
-Thirdly, is when you are experiencing heart race.
+Secondly, when you are experiencing muscle tension for no reason, It can be aches in areas such as the neck and shoulders or a constant headache.
+Thirdly, when you are experiencing a heart race.
 This is particularly associated with the hormone cortisol (a stress hormone).
-This will then result in the condition where your body and brain are wide awake thus the condition is not conducive for you to fall asleep thus explain individuals who is stress experience sleep disturbance.
+This will then result in a condition where your body and brain are wide awake, making it difficult for you to fall asleep.
+This explains why individuals who are stressed experience sleep disturbance.
 (1)

-It is unfair to discuss in the area that stress cause sleep disturbance only without noting that, there are condition which will makes individuals who experience stress sleep excessively as well.
-It is somewhat mystery to experts as well, though it is hypothesized due to different kind of stress that experience by individuals and again different coping mechanism developed by individuals in adapting to different stressors (3).
+It is unfair to discuss in the area that stress causes sleep disturbances without noting that there are other conditions that will make individuals who experience stress sleep excessively as well.
+It is somewhat a mystery to experts as well, though it is hypothesised due to the different kinds of stress that individuals experience and the different coping mechanisms they develop in adapting to different stressors (3).

-Fortunately, there are habits in which if you cultivate it diligently, it will train your mind to ease the stress and helps you to sleep.
-First, practice relaxation exercise such as progressive muscle relaxation or deep breathing technique before turning in for the night.
-This technique can help you to unwind.
-It will help your body and mind to dial down the stress.
-It is also wise to actually have a relaxing pre-sleep rituals, such as change to your comfortable clothing for sleep, dim your bedroom light, be in the comfortable situation, take a warm bath or drink a cup of warm water or milk, avoid caffeinated drinks like soda, tea and coffee in the late afternoon, slowly nesting yourself.
+Fortunately, there are habits that, if you cultivate them diligently, will train your mind to ease stress and help you sleep.
+First, practise relaxation exercises such as progressive muscle relaxation or deep breathing techniques before turning in for the night.
+This technique can help you unwind.
+It will help your body and mind dial down the stress.
+It is also wise to actually have relaxing pre-sleep rituals, such as changing into comfortable clothing for sleep, dimming your bedroom light, being in a comfortable situation, taking a warm bath or drinking a cup of warm water or milk, avoiding caffeinated drinks like soda, tea, and coffee in the late afternoon, and slowly nesting yourself.

-Of course, this is not tips that will work for everybody, anyhow you just got to trial and error.
-You just got to give it a try and adjust it accordingly so that it will suit your condition better.
+Of course, these are not tips that will work for everybody; anyhow, you've just got to do some trial and error.
+You just have to give it a try and adjust it accordingly so that it will suit your condition better.

-Lastly, if you have anything in your mind that is stressing you out, think of it as that is just the phase that you have to endure.
-Whatever situation that you are in, you know it better than anyone else, since you have the key to get yourself out of that condition.
-You are the master control of it, soon you will be out of this, think of positive thoughts and try to talk to someone you trust.
-If you think your condition is worsening its maybe a sign for you to seek medical help.
+Lastly, if you have anything in your mind that is stressing you out, think of it as just a phase that you have to endure.
+Whatever situation you are in, you know it better than anyone else since you have the key to getting yourself out of it.
+You are in masterful control of it; soon you will be out of this.
+Think positive thoughts and try to talk to someone you trust.
+If you think your condition is worsening, it may be a sign for you to seek medical help.

 References